Sex and gender roles in the Catholic Church: Middle Ages

 Although the church developed very strict regulations on sexual activity that needed to be carried out to sustain the institutional and psychological structure of the Middle Ages, it had a hard time properly enforcing these regulations.
 Most violations occurred in the privacy of the bedroom, so the only witnesses to the sin were the guilty parties themselves, and they did not usually confess to such crimes.
 Also, the problem was widespread.
 Not only did the common people deviate from the rules, but the clerics themselves did not follow their own laws.
-In order to convict, accusation was required, and people didn't usually have enough proof to back up an accusation, as law basically required a confession, and there was always a chance that if there was not enough proof, the accuser would be charged with false accusations.
+In order to convict, accusation was required, and people did not usually have enough proof to back up an accusation, as law basically required a confession, and there was always a chance that if there was not enough proof, the accuser would be charged with false accusations.
 Even though the system was not foolproof, the church did produce a large number of institutions to inform the public of the law of sexual practice, and also had an extensive system of courts to deal with sexual misbehavior.

 Sexual offenses were punished in a variety of ways during the Middle Ages.
 There were numerous prosecutions for adultery, fornication, and other sexual offenses, but fornication was the most frequently prosecuted.
 Fornication was seen as a serious sin and a canonical crime and those convicted were required to "pay fines and court costs", and they were often subject to public humiliation.
 Public humiliation ranged from public confessions and requesting the forgiveness of the community (often by kneeling at the entrance of a church and begging those who entered for mercy), to public whippings in the churchyard or marketplace, to being paraded around the church "bare-chested and bearing a lighted candle before Sunday Mass".
 Some offenders were made to wear special clothes while others were flogged.
 Numerous offenders had to fast or abstain from meat, wine, and sex for a set period of time.
 Other "punishments [ranged] from the cutting off of hair and pillory to prison and expulsion."
 Those convicted of more serious sexual offenses were subject to removal from office, confinement in a monastery, or a forced pilgrimage.